-§103F-402 Competitive purchase of services. (a) State agencies to which the legislature has appropriated funds for the purchase of health and human services shall solicit proposals to provide health and human services by purchase of health and human services contracts, by publishing a notice requesting the submission of health and human service proposals; provided that a purchasing agency shall not solicit proposals for any QUEST contract under this section if the anticipated contract sum exceeds $100,000,000 and the commencement date of the contract is after the expiration of the term of office of the head of the purchasing agency.
+§103F-402 Competitive purchase of services. (a) State agencies to which the legislature has appropriated funds for the purchase of health and human services shall solicit proposals to provide health and human services by purchase of health and human services contracts, by publishing a notice requesting the submission of health and human service proposals; provided that a purchasing agency shall not solicit proposals for any medicaid managed care contract under this section if the anticipated contract sum exceeds $100,000,000 and the commencement date of the contract is after the expiration of the term of office of the head of the purchasing agency.
 Notice of the request for proposals shall be given a reasonable time before the date set forth in the request for submission of proposals.
 The policy board shall adopt rules which specify:

 (1) The form of the notice;

 (2) What constitutes a reasonable interim between notice and the proposal submission deadline; and

 (3) How the notice is to be published, including whether the publication is to be completed in a newspaper of general circulation, by mail, through a public or private telecommunications network, or any other method or combination of methods which the board deems appropriate.

 (b) The request shall state all criteria which will be used to evaluate proposals, and the relative importance of the proposal evaluation criteria.

 (c) Any applicant who has a question regarding a request may submit the question to the head of the purchasing agency, or a designee, prior to the proposal submission deadline.
 The head of the purchasing agency, or a designee, shall provide a response in the form of a clarification, or an amendment of the request, that shall be made available to all those who picked up a request.

 (d) Proposals shall be opened so as to avoid disclosure of contents to competing applicants during the process of proposal evaluation.
 A register of proposals shall be prepared and available for public inspection after proposal submission.